-Marketing is defined as a communications-based process where individuals and people discover that their existing or new needs and wants can be satisfied with products and services of others; in your case, your restaurant.
+Marketing is defined as a communications-based process where individuals and people discover that their existing needs and wants can be satisfied with products and services of others; in your case, your restaurant.

 The question is – do you need a marketing plan for your restaurant or are you waiting for guests to come in?